How Long Does Laser Eye Surgery Last?

 Am I Too Old or Too Young for Laser Eye Surgery?

 As long as your eyesight is assessed as being stable, you can proceed with laser eye surgery.
 In our teenage years, our bodies are still maturing and growing – this includes the eyes.
-It’s a requirement that patients be at least 20 years of age and have had a stable prescription for two years to ensure their eyes have stopped changing.
+It’s a requirement that patients have had a stable prescription for two years to ensure their eyes have stopped changing.

 Return on Investment